When Brain-Computer Interfaces Meet the Metaverse: Landscape, Demonstrator, Trends, Challenges, and Concerns: Demonstrator of the applicability of BCI systems in the metaverse

 After the processing phase, the framework obtained the PSD of the EEG signals applying STFT.
 Moreover, the experiments obtained the entropy of the EEG signals and several relevant statistics, such as its mean, quartiles, kurtosis, and Hjorth parameters, among others.
 Due to the high number of features obtained, it was necessary to apply PCA to reduce the dimensionality of the data.

 Finally, the AI-based detection module applied two supervised classification approaches.
 First, a binary classification intended to identify whether drivers suffered a distraction, while a multiclass classification intended to identify the kind of distraction presented to the user based on the analysis of the EEG signals captured, detecting if drivers are not distracted.
-For both approaches, the framework trained Support Vector Machine (SVM), k-Nearest Neighbors (KNN), and Random Forest (RF) ML-based models, studying the F1-score obtained for each subject.
+For both approaches, the framework trained Support Vector Machine (SVM), k-Nearest Neighbors (KNN), and Random Forest (RF) ML-based models, studying the F1-score obtained for each subject. \addtxt{Furthermore, this UC has used StratifiedKFold for cross-validation with ten splits, selecting 70\% of the data for training and the remaining 30\% for testing.
+Finally, a hyperparameter search using RandomizedSearchCV has been used to identify the best configurations for each ML algorithm.}

 \figurename~\ref{fig:results-UC1} presents the results obtained for UC1 based on mean percentage of F1-score per subject.
 Focusing first on binary classification, RF is the algorithm offering the best performance, over 80\% for all individual subjects tested.
 In addition, the multiclass classification offered excellent results, being capable of identifying the correct class of the total of three possible with more than 70\% F1-score for all subjects.